-Taking daily walks with your toddler can be a learning experience.
-As you spend time walking with your toddler point out various things on the ground, nearby trees, in the sky.
+Taking daily walks with your toddler or preschooler can be a learning experience.
+As you spend time walking with them, point out various things on the ground, nearby trees, in the sky.
 Telling them what things are, i.e., planes, cars, squirrels, are all a form of teaching and thereby a form of learning.
 When your toddler or preschooler points out something on your walk and asks you what it is, be sure to give a definite answer.

 As time progresses, your child will start pointing out things to you, if they call something by the wrong name, gently correct them and explain the difference.
 Before you know it, your child will learn basics like colors, numbers, and even some science.